 Sentence 1: “I really appreciate you writing in, but unfortunately we don’t have this feature available.”

 Sentence 2: “I really appreciate you writing in!
 Unfortunately, we don’t have this feature available.”

 With “actually,” she removes the word entirely, often opting for a new word or phrase to open the sentence.

 I was inspired by these examples, so much so that I’ve gone to the extreme and attempted to remove all “buts” from the blogposts I write and the conversations I have.
-It’s interesting, even if I’m unable to followthrough 100 percent of the time, just to note how often the word might come up.
+It’s interesting, even if I’m unable to follow through 100% of the time, just to note how often the word might come up.
 I’m prone to use it more often than I thought.

 I’ve found that recognizing great emails is one thing, and using them is another.
 This is why I started cataloging the emails I love and referring to them regularly when I need inspiration on what to say.
 I go with a fairly straightforward copy-and-paste, which can take a bit of time.
 The SupportOps crew (and many of our Buffer heroes) use Text Expander to have snippets available via a keyboard shortcut.

-This article originally appeared in Buffer and is reprinted with permission.
+This article originally appeared on Buffer and is reprinted with permission.